 REGISTRATION & COMPETITION UNDER TEAM NORTON BJJ

-Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu Federation (AFBJJF) and the International Brazilian Jiu Jitsu Federation under the name Team Richard Norton BJJ.
-Persons wishing to compete do so under Team Richard Norton BJJ.
+Team Norton BJJ is registered with the Australian Federation Brazilian Jiu Jitsu (AFBJJ) and the International Federation Brazilian Jiu Jitsu under the name Team Richard Norton BJJ (see below).

 -o0o-